 - Shop around and weigh up your options.
-A loan from big lenders like banks are not the only choices you have.
-Loans from Credit Unions, who are owned by their members are also available.
-They are often able to offer loans at better rates to those who do not have the best of credit scores.
+A loan from big lenders like banks is not the only choice you have.
+Loans from credit unions, which their members own, are also available.
+They can often offer loans at better rates to those who do not have the best credit scores.

 - When you are done shopping around and have investigated all the possibilities, only sign up for a loan if you are sure you are getting the lowest rate possible.

-If your credit score is on the low side and you want to improve it, this can help you get a better rate should you want to take out a personal loan.
+If your credit score is on the low side and you want to improve it, you can get a better rate if you take out a personal loan.
 However, before you decide on fixing your score, think about how quickly you want the loan.
 A credit score cannot be fixed overnight, and it may take several months before you see an improvement.

-You may still qualify for a loan even if your credit score is a bit low, and if you are anxious for the cash, your best bet is to go for the lowest rate you can get, although it might higher than you wanted to pay.
+You may still qualify for a loan even if your credit score is a bit low, and if you are anxious for the cash, your best bet is to go for the lowest rate you can get, although it might be higher than you wanted to pay.

 - Implement better spending habits by resisting the temptation to buy what you don’t need, and cut down where you can on everyday expenses and entertainment costs.

 - Pay your bills on time, make a concerted effort not to max out credit cards, and create a budget to pay more than the minimum required on the cards.
 Bear in mind that outstanding debt and unpaid accounts are the main reasons for a low credit score.

 - You can also negotiate with creditors for more favorable payment terms, which will help with your monthly cash outflow.

 - As soon as you begin paying your debts on time with the proper or agreed amounts, your credit score will rise as you start building new credit.